OrensteinLab/FiSSC/README.md

 ## Setting Up the Tool
-First, create a file named `gurobi.json` containing the details for the Gurobi license.
+First, create a file named `gurobi.json` containing the details for the Gurobi license and put it in the main directory.

 ```json
 {